Katarina Friberg Felsted, PhD

 Salt Lake City, UT 84112Email: email@example.com

-Katarina Friberg Felsted is an Assistant Professor in the Gerontology Interdisciplinary Program in the College of Nursing at the University of Utah, and holds an MS in Gerontology.
+Katarina Friberg Felsted is an Associate Professor in the Gerontology Interdisciplinary Program in the College of Nursing at the University of Utah, holds an MS in Gerontology, and a PhD in Nursing Research with an emphasis in aging.

 Katarina teaches both core and elective gerontology undergraduate and graduate courses: Health and Optimal Aging; Diversity in Aging; International Dimensions of Lifelong Learning; and Caregiving & Aging Families.
 Katarina has a strong commitment to excellence in teaching in higher education, and has earned her Higher Education Teaching Specialist designation through the Center for Teaching and Learning Excellence at the University of Utah.
 She currently serves on student supervisory committees and scholarly project committees for the GIP MS and Nursing DNP programs in chair, committee member, and content expert roles.